merichamasta/cloud-native-geospatial-eo-workshop/README.md

 This repository contains workshop materials to that introduce cloud native methods of working with Earth observation data products.

+There are two activities, each with an annotated notebook:

+- Activity 1: Find, Load, Visualise
+- Activity 2: Cloud Native Land Productivity for SDG 15

+Activity 1 demonstrates how to query the Digital Earth Australia STAC catalog and produce a visually appealing image for a location in Australia.

-The repository focusses on the use case of measuring land productivity as a subindicator of Sustainable Development Goal indicator 15.3.1:
+Activity 2 demonstrates how to measure land productivity as a subindicator of Sustainable Development Goal indicator 15.3.1:
 Proportion of land that is degraded over total land area.
-For more infromation please see the
+For more information please see the
 [Satellite Data Requirements for SDGIndicator 15.3.1](https://ceos.org/sdg/files/supportsheets/SDG_15.3.1_EO_Satellite_Data_Requirements_31Aug2022.pdf) document.

-The selected application area is a forested region in Capão Bonito, a municipality in the state of São Paulo in Brazil.
+The use case covers an area of agriculture and forest on the Ba River in Fiji.

 ## Quickstart

 ### Tutorial PDF

-Along with a completed notebook, we provide a [step-by-step PDF document](https://drive.google.com/file/d/1z_DO1xEDNmEwLTfk7HyhBe_z9ZzRGX1p/view?usp=sharing).
+Along with a completed notebook, we provide a [step-by-step PDF document](https://drive.google.com/file/d/1phRVjQPga80dylDcYZvL0UqGnWyIxENA/view?usp=sharing).
-This was used to run the tutorial at SatSummit 2024.
+This was used to run the tutorial at the 2024 AEO Forum.

 ### Start the Codespace